-- b) Signage. - Only ground/monument type signs made of wood or substitute materials which have the appearance of wood are permitted, these signs shall also not exceed twenty-five square feet (25 ft2) in area or eight feet (8') in height. - The use of internally lit or flashing signs of any kind is prohibited.
-The use of ground-mounted spotlights concealed by landscaping to light signs during night hours is preferred. - iii) The total square footage of wall signage allowed shall not exceed seventy-five percent (75%) of the total lot frontage. - iv) All existing freestanding signage will have a period of five (5) to come into compliance with subsection i) of this section.
-At the end of the five (5) year amortization period the Town will follow code enforcement violation procedure that may include fines and the removal of signage by the Town. - c) Landscaping.
+- iii) The total square footage of wall signage allowed shall not exceed seventy-five percent (75%) of the total lot frontage. - iv) All existing freestanding signage will have a period of five (5) years to come into compliance with subsection i) of this section.
+At the end of the five (5) year amortization period, the Town will follow code enforcement violation procedures that may include fines and the removal of signage by the Town.

+d) Landscaping.

 A detailed landscape plan identifying all shrub and tree types as well as the number of such trees and shrubs shall be submitted for review and approval as per section 14 of the LDO.
-Additionally if developing adjacent to a different kind of land use, a screening and buffering plan shall be required.
+Additionally if developing adjacent to a different type of land use, a screening and buffering plan shall be required.

-d) Exterior Building Materials.
+e) Exterior Siding Materials.

-The primary building material constituting a minimum of eighty percent (80%) of the façade shall be one or a combination of two of the following materials:
+The primary siding material constituting a minimum of eighty 80% of the exterior shall be one or a combination of two of the following materials: